fractalwagmi/react-sdk/README.md

 #### Allowed Origins

 You will need to provide us with a list of allowed origins (e.g. http://localhost, https://your.game.com).
-Please reach out to our dev team and let us know the origins you would like to allow when you are ready to start integrating.
+Please reach out to us at developers@fractal.is and let us know the origins you would like to allow when you are ready to start integrating.